Frequently Asked Questions

-You will not be able to drive into or park on the streets of Telluride from Tuesday, June 13 thru Sunday, June 18 unless you have a barricade pass, local county license plates or a handicap sticker.
+You will not be able to drive into or park on the streets of Telluride from the Wednesday before the festival thru the Sunday of the festival unless you have a barricade pass, local county license plates or a handicap sticker.
 If you have a vehicle pass for Town Park you may drive through the barricade to the campground.
 In order to park in Telluride after Tuesday, June 13 you will need a Town Access sticker for your windshield.
 We do not have these; they are not for sale.
 They are distributed by the Parks and Recreation department of Telluride.
 If you are staying in a hotel or condo in town, the lodging company or hotel will supply you with this sticker.
 If you live in town, go to the department of Parks and Recreation to get the sticker.
 If you are coming for the festival, you may park in the festival parking lot in Mountain Village.
 You may not camp or sleep overnight in your vehicle in any of the parking lots.
 A free shuttle bus services the parking area and campgrounds.
 We encourage you to walk or bring your bike and use the beautiful bike path!

 We aren’t currently aware of any road construction issues.
 But we will post any information here as it gets closer to the Festival.

 The festival parking lot is just outside of Town at the Mountain Village parking garage.
 Parking overnight is free during the festival weekend.
 There are free shuttles from the parking lot to the gondola or you can walk to the gondola.

 You can also find more information on parking at our Getting Here page.